skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/10_hiring.md

 Suggested duration: 30 minutes.

 For most roles, these can be conducted by HR.
-If you're interviewing for leadership and executive roles, it might be better that this is done by a subject matter expert.
+If you're interviewing for leadership and executive roles, it might be better for this to be done by a subject matter expert.

 Use the phone screen to determine if the candidate has the qualifications necessary to do the job.
 You're deciding who you'll bring in for an in-depth, in-person interview.